 A few days ago I blogged about Spencer Tunick and wondered aloud how he organised such large groups of naked people.
 Well, if you have Sky+ then check out “Sky Anytime” where they have Naked States, a documentary following him around from New York where he was arrested to Boston and elsewhere.
 I’ve only watched the first 20 minutes but it’s turned out to be an interesting look into Tunick’s life.

-A young girl leans on a traffic light where she has a bird’s eye view of the St. Patrick’s Day Parade in Cork.
+A young spectator gets a bird’s eye view of the St. Patrick’s Day Parade in Cork.